 What is an Event Planner?

-Event planners (also known as meeting and/or convention planners) coordinate all aspects of professional meetings and events.
+An event planner (also known as a meeting and/or convention planner) is someone who coordinates all aspects of professional meetings and events.
 They often choose meeting locations, arrange transportation, and coordinate other details.
-Many work more than 40 hours per week, especially during major events.

 What does an Event Planner do?